hortonworks/cloudbreak/docs/openstack_cb_ui.md

 You can also use the two pre-defined security groups in Cloudbreak:

-`only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop services outside of the VPN) but
+`only-ssh-and-ssl:` all ports are locked down (you can't access Hadoop services outside of the Virtual Private Cloud) but

 * SSH (22)
 * HTTPS (443)

-`all-services-port:` all Hadoop services + SSH/HTTPS are accessible by default:
+`all-services-port:` all Hadoop services + SSH/gateway HTTPS are accessible by default:

 * SSH (22)
 * HTTPS (443)